-By default, the browser's cookies and cache are cleared prior to initiating recording and restored shortly afterwards.
+The browser's cookies and cache must be cleared prior to initiating recording and restored shortly afterwards.
 If this is not done, the recording would reflect the state of the browser's cache.
 For example, cached pages or images might never be requested from the server - which would result in a recording that did not reflect the true content of a web page.